Wedding Season 2026

 Summer

 Early summer sees the rush of hero flowers to the garden.
 Those romantic, heady scented roses and finally the peonies play ball and join in the floral game.
 The garden feels in full swing now and beds are packed in each of the gardens.
 Antirrhinums compete with foxgloves for the tallest flower in the tunnel but they are always beaten by the Ammi which often has to be cropped out before it is too high to reach.
-Geoffs Cornus is a moment to mark in the diary when it finally is full of flowering bracts.
 Some of my favourite flowers tend to the be the smallest at this time of year but somehow they knit all the arrangements together.
-Phlox, jasmine and Larkspur are just a few I love to include.
+Phlox, Jasmine and Larkspur are just a few I love to include.

 June however returns to many jobs in the garden and a very important month in the entire growing year.
 This is when the bi-annuals seeds need to be sown for next years weddings.
 Miss this window and you will miss all the foxgloves, early umbellifers like Orlaya and the ‘can’t live without’ Hesperus.
 The juggle of garden verses floristry really keeps you on your toes!